hylandtechoutreach/ucs/MoreCss2/Transitions.md

 Load up the page, hover over the paragraph, make sure it turns blue!

-The code in the **style.css** file for this part should look something like this:
+The CSS code for this part should look something like this:

 ```css
 .update:hover {